jeonghanlee/epicsarchiverap-env/docs/README.install.md

   MariaDB service and the application account, the base packages, and the service group and user when pre-created.

+## Logs

+- The appliance service runs the launcher as its main process and the four Tomcats in the foreground.
+Each instance's stdout and stderr go to the journal under `archappl-<instance>` (`archappl-mgmt`, `archappl-engine`, `archappl-etl`, `archappl-retrieval`):
+  `journalctl -u epicsarchiverap-maven.service -t archappl-engine`.
+- No `catalina.out` and no dated JULI file is written; the only file per instance is the access log `logs/localhost_access_log.<date>.txt`, which Tomcat rotates daily and prunes after 90 days.
+- Journal retention (`MaxRetentionSec`, `SystemMaxUse`) is a host setting.
+- `systemctl stop` stops the instances in order within `SYSTEMD_TIMEOUT_STOP_SECONDS` (default 300); a dead instance leaves the unit failed with no automatic restart.
+The systemd guide in `docs/technicaldocs/README.systemd.md` describes the lifecycle.

 ## Health check

 - Process presence: run the installed `archappl.bash health` as the service